rega1237/rega1237.github.io/README.md

 ## :blue_book: Learning Objectives

 - Understand how to parse a Figma design to create a UI.
-- Flexbox to place elements in the page.
+- Flexbox and Grid to place elements in the page.
 - Build the beggining of a personal portafolio
+- Build the recents project and about me section
 - Use images and backgrounds to enhance the look of the website.
 - Make it look as close as possible to the design presented in figma